Chapter 1 Climate Change Basics

 See index to all the chapters for Putting Out the Planetary Fire

-Why is 350 so important?
+– Why is the number 350 so important?

 – Curbing Climate Change Starts with Stopping the Burning of Fossil Fuels

-– Fossil Fuel Industry is Impeding action on climate change
+– Fossil Fuel Industry is Impeding Action on climate change

-Climate change refers to long-term shifts in temperatures and weather patterns.
+“Climate change” refers to long-term shifts in temperatures and weather patterns.
 It is also called global warming, the ongoing increase in global average temperature.
+“Anthropogenic climate change” is climate change caused by human activities.[1]

-“Global atmospheric concentrations of carbon dioxide, methane and nitrous oxide have increased markedly as a result of human activities since 1750…The global increases in carbon dioxide concentration are due primarily to fossil fuel use and land use change, while those of methane and nitrous oxide are primarily due to agriculture.”[1]
+“Global atmospheric concentrations of carbon dioxide, methane and nitrous oxide have increased markedly as a result of human activities since 1750 … The global increases in carbon dioxide concentration are due primarily to fossil fuel use and land use change, while those of methane and nitrous oxide are primarily due to agriculture.”[2]

-The United Nations notes that “since the 1800s, human activities have been the main driver of climate change, primarily due to burning fossil fuels like coal, oil, and gas… Greenhouse gas emissions act like a blanket wrapped around the Earth, trapping the sun’s heat, and raising temperatures….
+The United Nations notes that “since the 1800s, human activities have been the main driver of climate change, primarily due to burning fossil fuels like coal, oil, and gas….
+Greenhouse gas emissions act like a blanket wrapped around the Earth, trapping the sun’s heat, and raising temperatures….
 Examples of greenhouse gas emissions that are causing climate change include carbon dioxide and methane.
 These come from using gasoline for driving a car or coal for heating a building, for example.
 Clearing land and forests can also release carbon dioxide.
 Landfills for garbage are a major source of methane emissions.
-Energy, industry, transport, buildings, agriculture, and land use are among the main emitters.”
-[2]
+Energy, industry, transport, buildings, agriculture, and land use are among the main emitters.”[3]

 The Intergovernmental Panel on Climate Change (IPCC) is the United Nations body for assessing the science related to climate change.
 The IPCC prepares comprehensive Assessment Reports about the state of scientific, technical, and socio-economic knowledge on climate change, its impacts and future risks, and options for reducing the rate at which climate change is taking place.

-Other key findings from the IPCC’s are:
+Other key findings from the IPCC are:

 “It is unequivocal that human influence has warmed the atmosphere, ocean, and land.
 Widespread and rapid changes in the atmosphere, ocean, cryosphere, and biosphere have occurred.”